Koredotcom/docs/docs/xo/getting-started/key-differences-between-xo11-and-xo10.md

 ## Global User Management

 User Management is now applicable across the modules.
 You can set permissions, manage agent-related Permissions, Create a new Role, and Assign a role to a new or existing user.
-You can also assign a role to User groups (but the creation of User Groups is still in the Admin Console Page).
+You can also assign a role to User groups (but the creation of User Groups is still on the Admin Console page).
 <img src="../images/xo-platform-manageuser.png" alt="User Management" title="User Management" style="border: 1px solid gray; zoom:70%;">

 ## App Level Publishing and Version Management